Workflow and Process Management G (11529.1)

 - Problem solving - The ability to apply problem-solving process in novel situations; to identify and analyse problems then formulate and implement solutions.

-- Working independently and with others - The ability to plan their own work, be self-directed and use interpersonal skills and attitudes to work collaboratively.
+- Working independently and with others - The ability to plan your own work, be self-directed and use interpersonal skills and attitudes to work collaboratively.

-- Professionalism and social responsibility - The capacity and intention to use professional knowledge and skills ethically and responsibly, for the benefit of others and the environment.
+- Professionalism & social responsibility - The capacity and intention to use professional knowledge and skills ethically and responsibly, for the benefit of others and the environment.

 Prerequisites6677 Systems Analysis and Modelling G